 The resulting fits are depicted in Fig. \ref{fig:1} (c).
-These fits are able to capture the magnetoconductivity data even though only the Rashba term is included in the model.
-This is in accordance with what has been shown in previous transport measurements as well \cite{2018_Wickramasinghe}.
-To verify the validity of the weak antilocalization model, the values of $\alpha$ are compared against those extracted from a commonly used model in the literature by Knap et al. \cite{1996_Knap} (SUPPLEMENTAL).
+These fits are able to capture the magnetoconductivity data at zero in-plane field, even though only the Rashba term is included in the model.
+The fits are in accordance with what has been shown in previous transport measurements as well \cite{2018_Wickramasinghe}.
+To verify the validity of the weak antilocalization model at zero in-plane field, the values of $\alpha$ are compared against those extracted from a commonly used model in the literature by Knap et al. \cite{1996_Knap} (SUPPLEMENTAL).
 Nevertheless, it should be noted that the model by Knap et al. is based on the Dyakonov-Perel mechanism requiring that $\ell_\mathrm{so} < \ell$ which in our system corresponds to densities lower than $3.5\mathrm{e}12$ cm$^{-2}$.
 In the presence of an in-plane magnetic field, however, the Rashba-only model fails to describe the experimental data.